acumos/on-boarding/docs/user-guide.rst

 You can use the onboarding client to onboard your model bundle by CLI (Command line interface) thanks to a push() function Whatever the acumos client  you used, you will prompt to provide your credentials in this way : "your_acumos_login":"your_api_token".
 Your api token can be retrieved in the acumos portal, after authentication, in your acumos settings.
-After a successfull CLI onboarding the message respons will dysplay the acumos Docker URI that can be used to load the docker image model in your local
+After a successful CLI onboarding the message response will display the acumos Docker URI that can be used to load the docker image model in your local
 Docker registry.

 Please refer to the following user guide :